ArduPilot/ardupilot/README.md

 - The ArduPilot project is open source and we encourage participation and code contributions: [guidelines for contributors to the ardupilot codebase](https://ardupilot.org/dev/docs/contributing.html)

-- We have an active group of Beta Testers especially for ArduCopter to help us find bugs: [release procedures](https://dev.ardupilot.org/wiki/release-procedures)
+- We have an active group of Beta Testers to help us improve our code: [release procedures](https://dev.ardupilot.org/wiki/release-procedures)

 - Desired Enhancements and Bugs can be posted to the [issues list](https://github.com/ArduPilot/ardupilot/issues).